jonschlinkert/template-bind-helpers/README.md

 ```

 ## Related projects
  * [helper-cache](https://github.com/jonschlinkert/helper-cache): Easily register and get helper functions to be passed to any template engine or node.js application.
 Methods for both sync and async helpers.
  * [engine-cache](https://github.com/jonschlinkert/engine-cache): express.js inspired template-engine manager.
  * [async-helpers](https://github.com/doowb/async-helpers): Use async helpers in template engines like Handlebars and Lodash.
  * [template-helpers](https://github.com/jonschlinkert/template-helpers): Generic JavaScript helpers that can be used with any template engine.
 Handlebars, Lo-Dash, Underscore, or any engine that supports helper functions.

 ## Running tests
-Install dev dependencies.
+Install dev dependencies:

 ```bash
 npm i -d && npm test